spcl/substation/README.md

 The `optimize.py` script can use several strategies for performing configuration selection, controlled with the `--graph_order` argument.
 The default, `bp_first`, will optimize the encoder layer's backpropagation pass first, and then its forward pass. `fp_first` will optimize forward propagation first, then backpropagation. `bp_first` typically results in configurations that are faster than `fp_first`.
 The third option, `combined`, will optimize over forward and backpropagation simultaneously, and typically results in the fastest configurations.
 However, this approach is somewhat finnicky, and can often fail to find a valid layout.
 This can be worked around by telling the optimizer to "split" at certain variables using the `--split_vars` argument.

-The `layouts-bert-b8-l512-h16-e1024.pickle` configuration was generated using `optimize.py --graph_order bp_first`.
+The `layouts-bert-b8-l512-h16-e1024.pickle` configuration was generated using `optimize.py --graph_order combined --split_vars X LN1 LN2 LIN2 DLIN2`.
 The `layouts-bert-b96-l128-h16-e1024.pickle` configuration was generated using `optimize.py --graph_order combined --split_vars X DROP2 LN1`.

 ## Contributors